contextworks/Cascading-Class-System/README.md

-See: CCS-Standard.md for the standard.
+See: CCS-Standard.md for the standard

 See: ccs.php for an example implementation

-Everything else is a demo. :)
+Everything else is a demo of the standard. :)